MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

     FrozenWorld_Edge* edgesOut);
 ```

-Note that querying the number of edges is not a constant-time operation because edges are stored in a sparse array, so all edges must be enumerated in order to find out how many edges there are.
+Querying the number of edges is not a constant-time operation because edges are stored in a sparse array, so all edges must be enumerated in order to find out how many edges there are.
 If this is a performance concern, consider saving the number of edges from frame to frame and change your edge buffer size based on the number of edges stored indicated by the return value of `FrozenWorld_GetEdges()`.

 Add edges between anchors to the snapshot: